cpluspluscom/ChessPlusPlus/CONTRIBUTING.md

     }
 ```

-The `const` keyword is to appear on the right side of types, to be consisten with other uses of the `const` keyword:
+The `const` keyword is to appear on the right side of types, to be consistent with other uses of the `const` keyword:
 ```cpp
 char const *identifier;
 ```